Disaster Response Services Training Minds. Mobilizing Technology. Saving Lives. Donate

 Disaster Response Services (DRS) is a federally recognized 501(c)(3) nonprofit organization

 based in Humboldt County, California.
-We exist to teach
+We exist to teach disaster preparedness,

-to communities that are often overlooked or hard to reach.
+are often overlooked or hard to reach.

 From neighborhood CERT training and Tactical Emergency Casualty Care (TECC) to mobile classrooms,

-people know what to do before, during, and after an emergency.
+helping more people know what to do before, during, and after an emergency.

 Who we are